OWASP/CheatSheetSeries/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.md

 4. [Jtidy](http://jtidy.sourceforge.net/)
 5. Your company’s custom implementation.

-Some work on a black list while others ignore important characters like “&lt;” and “&gt;”.
+Some work on a black list while others ignore important characters like "&lt;" and "&gt;".

 Java Encoder is an active project providing supports for HTML, CSS and JavaScript encoding.